 The purpose of this competition is to determine the best overall team that can perform a sequence of pre-arranged sparring techniques using techniques from the fundamental movements and patterns as described in the Encyclopaedia of Taekwon-Do with the best possible technique, power, sine wave, breath control, team work and choreography as determined by a pyramid selection procedure.
 Each team member is required to perform only a single "acrobatic" technique that is not part of the Taekwon-Do syllabus during the sequence.
-The scoring will involve each team being initially allocated a score of twenty points with points being deducted for errors during the performance of the routine.
+The scoring will involve each team being initially allocated a score of twenty points with points being deducted for errors in technical content and choreography during the performance of the routine.
 The order of competition will be decided by randomisation of the competitors' (teams) names using an appropriate lottery system (either electronic or manual).

-6.1.2 DIVISIONS
+5.1.2 DIVISIONS

 The pre-arranged sparring event can be divided by age.

-Note:

-Junior is 14-17 years (at date of competition)

-Adult 18-35 years (at date of competition)

-Senior 36+ years (at date of competition)

-A team will consist of two competitors from the same division irrespective of gender or rank (degree).
+Note: This event can only be performed by competitors of 4th gup and above.
+Youth: 9-13 years (at date of competition) Junior is 14-17 years (at date of competition) Adult 18-35 years (at date of competition) Senior 36+ years (at date of competition) A team will consist of two competitors from the same division irrespective of gender or rank.

-6.1.3 PROCEDURE FOR COMPETITORS FOR PRE-ARRANGED SPARRING
+5.1.3 PROCEDURE FOR COMPETITORS FOR PRE-ARRANGED SPARRING